daffl/jquery.dform/readme.markdown

 	<button id="my-button" class="ui-dform-hellobutton">Say hello</button>

 Type generators can be chained.
-That means, that if you add an already existing type, *this* in the generator function will refer to the element returned by its previous generator (otherwise it will refer to the *window* object):
+That means, that if you add an already existing type, *this* in the generator function will refer to the element returned by its previous generator:

 	$.dform.addType("text", function(options) {
 		return $(this).addClass('my-textfield-class');